Price Guide and Frequently Asked Questions (Including Terms & Conditions)

 We are receiving an inordinate, and highly questionable, number of queries regarding the repair of koalas made from real skin and fur, and bears made from sheepskin.
 UNDER NO CIRCUMSTANCES DO WE ACCEPT, OR WILL WORK ON, CORPSES, OR ON ANY TOY THAT IS MADE - EVEN PARTIALLY - FROM BONE, LEATHER, FEATHERS, SKIN ETC.

-Ambrosia will also NOT work on anything that stinks of cigarette smoke, or is sticky with cigarette tar.
-If you fail to mention this condition, ignore the proviso in the 'Sending' email and still send a smelly patient, it will be returned, unworked on, at your expense.
+Ambrosia will also NOT work on anything that stinks of cigarette smoke, or is sticky with cigarette tar, is covered in any sort of bodily fluid, is, or has ever been, infested, or is covered in animal / human hair.
+If you fail to mention any of these, or ignore this boundary, the item will be returned, unrepaired, at your expense.

 Ambrosia is not a mechanic and therefore is unable to fix complicated internal mechanisms or toys that are machines in any way.
 She can, however, replace dead batteries!